Maduro alleges 2 opposition leaders linked to drone attack

-CARACAS, Venezuela (AP) - President Nicolas Maduro has accused two opposition legislators of having roles in the drone attack that Venezuelan officials have called an assassination attempt on the leader, and his allies are moving against the accused.
+CARACAS, Venezuela (AP) - President Nicolas Maduro has accused two opposition legislators of having roles in the drone explosions that Venezuelan officials have called an assassination attempt against him, and at least one lawmaker is among those detained.

 The head of Venezuela's pro-government constitutional assembly said he would have the body take up a proposal Wednesday to strip the lawmakers of their immunity from prosecution.

-During a national television broadcast Tuesday night, Maduro said statements from some of the six suspects already arrested in the weekend attack pointed to key financiers and others, including Julio Borges, one of the country's most prominent opposition leaders who is a lawmaker but is living in exile in Colombia.
+During a national television broadcast Tuesday, Maduro said statements from some of the six suspects already arrested have implicated key financiers and others, including Julio Borges, one of the country's most prominent opposition leaders who is a lawmaker but is living in exile in Colombia.

 "Several of the declarations indicated Julio Borges.
 The investigations point to him," Maduro said, though he provided no details on Borges' alleged role.